-If you have artwork you simply adore in the aforementioned file formats, however, please make sure they are high resolution (at least 1200 dpi) and in black and white format.
-We’ll most likely have to make changes to the artwork, and because fonts in Word and Quark documents differ, please email us a clear copy of the artwork with your order.
+If your artwork is in one of these file formats, please make sure it is high resolution (at least 1200 dpi) and in black and white format.
+We may have to make changes to the artwork, and because fonts can differ from program to program, please email us a clear copy of the artwork with your order.

 Please note that when we evaluate customer supplied artwork, a charge of $100 will be applied if your artwork must be re-submitted.
-If your artwork is high-resolution and we can use it on the first try, however, then the charge is waived.
+If your artwork is high-resolution and found usable, then the evaluation charge is waived.

 If you created your artwork in Quark, Adobe Illustrator, Corel Draw, Corel PhotoPaint or as a .pdf, please include the font or fonts.

-You’ve already done the hard part – taking a photo worthy of commemorating on paper – now all you have to do is hit ‘send.’
-Oh, but first make sure your image is a .tif or .jpg, and that its resolution is at least 300 dpi.
-Now you’re ready to hit ‘send’: Please send all digital photos as an attachment to firstname.lastname@example.org, and make sure you include a customer name, order number and contact info (don’t worry, it isn’t for sharing, just for questions if we have them) so we can match your photo to your order fax.
+Make sure your image is a .tif or .jpg, and that its resolution is at least 300 dpi.
+If not uploading your photo through our online services, please send all digital photos as an attachment to firstname.lastname@example.org, and make sure you include a customer name, order number and contact info so we can match your photo to your order.

-Like mom always says, always give credit where credit is due.
-That means if you’re using a photo by a professional photographer, please get authorization from them to use it.
-Once it’s in our hands, we trust you’ve already been given the a-okay.
+If you’re using a photo taken by a professional photographer, please get authorization for use from them first.
+Once it’s in our hands, we trust you’ve already taken this step.

-We don’t mean to toot our own horn, but we’re oh-so proud of our oh-so talented staff of artists, who are here to help you create the perfect design, whether it’s just a little touchup or turning a rough idea into an image you’ll want to wallpaper your entire house in.
-Okay, maybe just the powder room.
+We have a team of artists that are here to help you create the perfect design, whether it’s just a touchup or turning a rough idea into a usable image.

 What Useable Artwork Is